-If you think you’ve got what it takes to beat the dealer to 21, have a go at blackjack.
+If you think you’ve got what it takes to tackle a fun table game involving skill and strategy, have a go at blackjack and try to beat the dealer to 21.
 This classic card game is one of the most widely played casino games of all time.
 Not only is it easy to understand, but it’s also good fun to play and can be quite lucrative if you’re lucky enough.
 It’s not just about luck, though, as you have to make some decisions that can affect the game’s outcome.
 When it comes to playing blackjack at online casinos, there are two main versions of the game you can play: there are computer-generated games, which are the most common, then there are live games.
 With live blackjack, you get an exciting, interactive gaming experience that bridges the gap between playing online and taking part in a real-life casino game.

 So what exactly is live blackjack?
 It’s a real-world game of blackjack overseen by a real dealer that you can take part in so long as you’re logged into your casino account.
 Most computers and mobile devices should be able to run live blackjack games and other live dealer games, so long as the device has a steady internet connection, of course, and is capable of live streaming.

 Live blackjack games are played out just like blackjack games in a typical land-based casino.
 The only significant difference is that the players aren’t physically present at the gaming table.
 Instead, they’re watching the action in real-time from wherever they’re based.

 How Do You Play Live Blackjack?

 Like other casino games, blackjack has lots of different variants.
 For example, it exist different types of game which are played with varying numbers of decks.
 These many versions have one thing in common which is a core set of rules specific to blackjack games.
 With blackjack, you’re playing against the dealer and you aim to have a hand that’s closer in value to 21 to the dealer’s.
 However, if your hand goes over 21, you’re out of the game.